PRūFPRūF

 Potassium bromate

-This page explains what Potassium bromate is, where it shows up in restaurant food, and which ingredient reports connect to it.
+This page explains what Potassium bromate is, where it shows up in restaurant food, and which restaurant menus list it.

 Concern